g8d3/do/1-treechat/do.md

-user can config: base url, api key, model id user can save and switch many configs generated code can be run chats are saved like a tree
+user can config: base url, api key, model id user can save and switch many configs generated code can be run chats are saved like a tree or graph

 # code description